 Introduction

-The use of ‘utils’ scripts allows multiple scripts using the same functions.
+The use of ‘utils’ scripts contain the common functions used by the scripts.
 For example, all scripts use the utils scripts send_notification and support_tools.
 It also makes it easier to find the code by splitting it and classifying it into several files. (requests handler, support tools)

 Support Tools Script